Campus Design Review Committee

 Campus Design Review Committee Co-Chairs

-• Stewart Livsie, Associate Director of Capital Projects, UNM Health Sciences
+• Associate Director of Capital Projects, UNM Health Sciences

 Campus Design Review Committee members